Puti Tipene Watene

-Puti Tipene (Steve) Watene (18 August 1910 – 14 June 1967), of Ngāti Maru and Te Arawa, was a New Zealand rugby league footballer and politician.
+Puti Tipene "Steve" Watene (18 August 1910 – 14 June 1967) was a New Zealand rugby league footballer and politician.
 He was the first Māori to captain the New Zealand league side and he is the only person to both represent the New Zealand national rugby league team and become a Member of Parliament.
-He is the great-grandfather of New Zealand Rugby League player Dallin Watene-Zelezniak.

-Early years
+Early years and personal life

-A strong member of the Mormon faith, Watene was born in Thames in 1910.
-He attended Thames High School, Opotiki District High School and then the Māori Agriculture College in the Hawkes Bay before he moved to Auckland where he worked as a labourer and a clerk.
+Watene was born in Thames in 1910.
+He attended Thames High School, Opotiki District High School and then the Māori Agriculture College in Hawkes Bay before he moved to Auckland where he worked as a labourer and a clerk.

+He was a strong member of the Mormon faith, and a member of the Ngāti Maru and Te Arawa tribes.
+He is the great-grandfather of rugby league player Dallin Watene-Zelezniak.

 Rugby league

-In Auckland Watene joined the City rugby league club in the Auckland Rugby League competition in 1929 and represented and captained Auckland.
+In Auckland Watene joined the City rugby league club in the Auckland Rugby League competition in 1929 after switching from the Manukau rugby club during the season and represented and captained Auckland.
 He debuted for Auckland in a 22–19 win over Northland at Carlaw Park.
-In the 1933 Auckland Rugby League season Watene top scored in the senor grade competitions with 77 points from 1 try, 26 conversions and 11 penalties.
+In the 1933 Auckland Rugby League season Watene top scored in the senior grade competitions with 77 points from 1 try, 26 conversions and 11 penalties.
 In 1936 Watene joined the newly re-formed Manukau side.
 He was the club's captain and played a major role in attracting many other Māori players to the club.
 As a result, Manukau quickly became a force in the Auckland competition, winning both the Fox Memorial and Roope Rooster in their debut year.
 He also played lock for the New Zealand Māori rugby league team, who secured a famous 16–5 victory over Australia in 1937 at Carlaw Park in front of 11,000 spectators.

 Watene was first selected for the New Zealand national rugby league team while only 19 in 1930 and played for them until 1937.
 Watene was part of the first ever Auckland Māori rugby league team which played 4 matches in 1934 of which he played in all of them.
 He played 2 further matches in 1935.
 He also captained the New Zealand national rugby league team in 1936 and 1937, becoming the first Māori to do so.
-In 1943 he played a preseason match for Newton Rangers before returning back to his Manukau side which won the Fox Memorial, Rukutai Shield, Roope Rooster, and Stormont Shield.
+In 1943 he played a preseason match for Newton Rangers before returning to his Manukau side which won the Fox Memorial, Rukutai Shield, Roope Rooster, and Stormont Shield.
 They were the first club to ever achieve this feat.
 During the season he also captained a City Rovers side which played Wellington Māori at Newtown Park in Wellington.
-The City side lost 31-13.
+The City side lost 31–13.
 The following season he became captain coach of the Newton Rangers before retiring from the game.

 After retiring he remained involved in rugby league, coaching and selecting representative sides and working as an administrator.
 In 2008 he was named a New Zealand Rugby League Legend of League.